Birds Anonymous: Production notes

 Birds Anonymous is a reference to the self-help movement Alcoholics Anonymous and Narcotics Anonymous.

 The voice of Clarence the cat is similar to that of Marvin the Martian, the creation of Chuck Jones.
 The voice of the B.A.
-Cat was used by Blanc for the love-bird in Life With Feathers, among other places.
+Cat was used by Mel Blanc for the lovebird in Life With Feathers, among other places.

 The premise was later adapted into The Last Hungry Cat, again with Sylvester struggling against his conscience over Tweety.

 Reception

 Shannon K. Garrity writes, "Mel Blanc's amazing vocal performances — it was reputedly the Warner Bros. short of which he was proudest — rank high among the many joys of this lovingly crafted, hilariously self-aware cartoon.
 Freleng and his team went all out to give Birds Anonymous a film noir look, with dramatic camera angles drawn by layout artist Hawley Pratt and moody backgrounds by Boris Gorelick...
 Above all, Birds Anoymous satirizes Warner Bros. cartoons themselves.
 The structure of the standard Sylvester and Tweety cartoon — and all chase cartoons — is threatened by Sylvester's resolution to walk away from the conflict and be a better cat.
 In the Looney Tunes world, of course, this can't be allowed."